 What Happens if You Get in an Accident Without a License in Illinois?

 Any person operating a vehicle in the state of Illinois should be licensed, either in this state or in another state.
 However, there are certainly times when vehicle accidents involving unlicensed drivers occur.
+Consulting with a Chicago auto injury lawyer can provide insight into your legal options if you find yourself in this situation.
 Here, we want to discuss the ramifications of operating a vehicle and getting into a vehicle accident without a driver’s license.

 Drivers Must be Licensed in Illinois